What are device Health Services?

 – Managing security policies for your devices.

-In addition to the benefits listed above, This can help ensure that your devices are kept up-to-date with the latest security patches and features.
+In addition to the benefits listed above, This can help ensure your devices are updated with the latest security patches and features.

 1) Monitor the health of your devices and detect issues that might result in downtime, data loss, or security breaches.